gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy screamed.
 She was going to die.
-She was going to die and nobody would ever know and---the flying machine revved and came to a stop, hovering just a meter above the ground.
+She was going to die and nobody would ever know and—the flying machine revved and came to a stop, hovering just a meter above the ground.